go-getopt/go-getopt/Readme-EN.md

 	"fmt"
 	"os"

-    // We use . to use GetOpt, Get and Shift function conviniently.
+    // We use . to use GetOpt, Get and Shift functions conveniently.
     // You can also use common import with package name, if needed . "gitee.com/go-getopt/go-getopt"
 )